-I'm buying a new build house in Silverdale with the aid of help to buy.
-The builders would not move on the amount so I negotiated 6k of extras instead.
-The house builders rep suggested that I not reveal to my conveyancer about this extras as it would jeopardize my mortgage with the bank.
-Is this normal?.
+I'm purchasing my first flat in Silverdale with a loan from Chelsea Building Society.
+The developers would not budge the price so I negotiated five thousand pounds worth of additionals instead.
+The sale representative suggested that I not reveal to my conveyancer about the extras as it will affect my mortgage with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.